 Oracle of Seasons is a traditional top-down Legend of Zelda game.
 In the game, the player (as Link) must traverse a variety of colorful dungeons to reach the ultimate goal of defeating Koume and Kotake (otherwise known as Twinrova) and rescuing the world from demise.
 Items and power-ups are collected on the adventure, allowing Link to do a variety of things, from jumping or creating blocks.

 One of the central items in the game is the Rod of Seasons.
 This item allows Link to change the season if he is standing on a tree stump.
 There are many things in the game which change depending on the season.
 Examples include lakes freezing over and trees losing their leaves.

 A new system implemented in Oracle of Seasons is the Gasha Nut system.
 By planting a Gasha Nut in fertile soil, a Gasha Tree will grow.
-The tree will produce fruit, which in turn will grant Link with an item of some sort (usually a Magic Ring, which can subsequently be appraised in a variety of locales).
+The tree will produce fruit, which in turn will grant Link with an item of some sort (usually a Magic Ring, which can subsequently be appraised by a jeweler).

 Like its handheld predecessor Link's Awakening, Oracle of Seasons has some short sections in which Link travels with a side-view (as opposed to the traditional top-down view).
-This gives off a more " Mario" feel, and some of the the enemies in these sections are actually pulled straight from Mario games, such as Cheep-Cheeps, Podobos, and Thwomps.
+These sections pay homage to the Mario games, and include enemies such as Cheep-Cheeps, Podobos, and Thwomps.